 Courses completed at unaccredited and non-candidate institutions are not accepted for credit at UAH.
 Credits for education completed in non-collegiate settings that have been evaluated and recommended for credit by the American Council on Education are accepted as transfer credit at UAH.
 As a member of Service Members Opportunity Colleges, UAH is committed to easing transfer of relevant course credits and crediting learning from appropriate military training and work experiences.

 The completion of the Freshman Writing/Composition requirement at another regionally-accredited college or university will satisfy UAH's Freshman Composition 6 credit-semester hour requirement (Freshman Composition I and II).
 For situations where this requirement was satisfied by less common approaches such as CLEP or credit by examination, please contact the chair of the English department.

 Acceptance of transfer credit by the Admissions Office and application of credits to a specific degree program by the academic department are two separate and distinct processes.
 Consult an academic advisor for degree applicability within the desired degree program.

 Credits earned in quarter hours will be converted to semester hours on the basis of two-thirds of one semester hour for each quarter-hour.

 An individual who enrolls as a non-degree student and later decides to work toward a degree must apply for admission as a degree-seeking student and request an evaluation of transfer credits.
 The application of such accepted credits to a particular program of study will be made and approved at the time of admission to the desired degree program.

 Transfer Students from Alabama Junior/Community Colleges

-A maximum of 50% of a degree program may be earned from a junior, community or two-year college.
-Requests for exceptions must be in writing and approved by dean of the college in which the student is enrolled.
+A maximum of 50% of a degree program may be earned from a junior, community, or two-year college.
+Requests for exceptions must be in writing and approved by the dean of the college in which the student is enrolled.